 Have Realistic Expectations

 Most single stay-at-home moms won't be living a lavish lifestyle.
 It will be tough.
 You won’t have a teammate like most married stay-at-home moms do.
 It's all on you, 24/7.
 You will have days when you want to give up.
-Entering stay-at-home motherhood is a decision you shouldn't take lightly for any mom but especially those who want to be a single stay-at-home mom.
+Entering stay-at-home motherhood is a decision you shouldn't take lightly.

-Take a walk in the shoes of a stay-at-home with a typical day in the life schedule.
+Take a walk in the shoes of a stay-at-home with this day in the life schedule.
 Read up on the pros and cons of being a stay-at-home mom.
-Find out everything you need to know to survive stay-at-home motherhood.